Hi! I'm Cash.

 - I was sleeping for the first time in years

 - My acne had reduced and my skin was glowing

-- And most amazing of all, my heart felt normal.
-No more palpitations or pain
+- And most amazing of all, my heart beat was normal ~ no more palpitations or pain

 - No more middle-of-the-night chest explosions waking me up

 I couldn’t believe it.
 A few weeks later, I noticed my workouts were better, my heart felt stronger, and there was nothing better than waking up on a Saturday morning without a hangover.
 Truly nothing.

 I had an energy that seemed to come from the heavens.
 I couldn’t account for it.
 I believe this is what they call the pink cloud.
 Whatever it was, I was thriving off of it.
 It kept me moving, kept me excited, and gave me hope.

 This decision to completely change my relationship with alcohol, which began as a curiosity-driven experiment, has taken me down a path of unending self-discovery and growth.

 Since breaking my drinking habit in 2019, I have become a Senior Certified This Naked Mind Coach and am now helping others who have realized they want to live a thriving, joyful life without the burden of alcohol.